Starting a business can be an exciting experience. To succeed, many entrepreneurs will need to draw a balance between risk and reward.

 There are usually three main reasons why businesses consider incorporating.
 The first is that incorporating may limit personal liability (there are limits and you are responsible for your own negligence).
 This is important if you have employees and want to protect your personal assets from a lawsuit over an employee’s negligence.
 Incorporating also provides protection from creditors, although lenders and suppliers may request personal guarantees.

 The second reason is that small businesses can access a lower tax rate if income is being retained and reinvested in a company.
-Similarly, spouses may split dividend income and potentially lower their marginal tax rate.
 Your accountant can help calculate this.

 The third reason for incorporating is if your goal is to grow or sell the business.
 A company can issue shares to investors (there are rules to whom) and many business owners can take advantage of capital gains exemptions to sell their business tax free or transfer shares to family members or key employees.

 At Integra Law, we can walk your through the process of starting up a new company, prepare your incorporation forms, shareholder agreements, and issue shares.